linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 ---
-aliases:
-  - Foreign exchange markets
-tags:
-key_concepts:
+title: "Chapter 12: Foreign Exchange Markets"
 parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 11:15:00 AM
+formatter_model: kimi-k2-turbo
+cli-tool: claude-code
+primary_tags:
+  - foreign exchange markets
+  - currency trading
+  - exchange rates
+  - fx trading
+secondary_tags:
+  - spot transactions
+  - forward contracts
+  - currency swaps
+  - exchange rate regimes
+  - bretton woods
+  - floating exchange rates
+  - transaction risk
+  - translation risk
+  - economic risk
 cssclasses: academia
-title: "Chapter 12: Foreign exchange markets"
-linter-yaml-title-alias: "Chapter 12: Foreign exchange markets"
 ---

 # Foreign exchange markets

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 The currency markets have an enormous impact on businesses and on individuals.
 These are often indirect effects, e.g. redundancies arising through loss of international competitiveness.
 This chapter sheds light on the nature of the FX markets and on the impact of FX shifts and discusses ways of reducing the risk.
 By the end of it the reader should be able to: explain the role and importance of the foreign exchange markets;